-You will need 3 GCSE passes at grades A*-C, including English and maths.
+You will need 3 GCSE passes at grades A*-D, including English and Maths.
+If you hold a D grade for English or Maths you will be asked to study these subjects and re-sit English and Maths to obtain the ideal grades of C or above.
 All learners will be required to complete an initial assessment prior to the formal interview.

-A police check will be required as you will be expected to successfully complete a period of vocational experience in an appropriate health and social care setting.
+A DBS check will be required as you will be expected to successfully complete a period of vocational experience in an appropriate health and social care setting.
 A uniform is required and will need to be purchased.
-Funding may be available for the CRB and uniform dependent on individual circumstances.
+Funding may be available for the DBS check and uniform, depending on individual circumstances.

 Modules will include communication, individual rights, lifespan and diet.
 Functional Skills is also a major feature of this programme and is compulsory.